 - e.
 The project site is not located within an airport land use plan area or within two miles of any public airport or public use airport. - f.
 The project site is not located within the vicinity of any private airports. - g.
-No construction is proposed as part of this project.
-All previous construction was reviewed and approved by CalFire, and meets their requirements for driveway widths and truck turn around.
-The increase in production changes to the winery will not negatively impact or hinder emergency vehicle access.
+The access driveway that serves the project was improved in 2007.
+Therefore, the operational changes to the winery will not negatively impact or hinder emergency vehicle access.
 The project has been reviewed by the County Fire Department and Engineering Services Division and found acceptable as conditioned. - h.
 The project would not increase exposure of people and/or structures to a significant loss, injury or death involving wild land fires.
 The project already complies and will continue to comply with current California Department of Forestry and California Building Code requirements for fire safety.

 Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact IX. ΗY DROLOGY AND WATER QUALITY.
-Would the project: a) Violate any water quality standards or waste discharge requirements? $\bowtie$ b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)? $\boxtimes$ c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site? d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site? $\boxtimes$ e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? $\boxtimes$ f) Otherwise substantially degrade water quality? $\boxtimes$ g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows? $\boxtimes$ i) Expose people or structures to a significant risk of loss, injury or Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact ., death involving flooding, including flooding as a result of the failure of a levee or dam? $\boxtimes$ j) Inundation by seiche, tsunami, or mudflow? $\boxtimes$
+Would the project: a) Violate any water quality standards or waste discharge requirements? \boxtimes b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)? c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site? \boxtimes d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site? \boxtimes e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? \boxtimes f) Otherwise substantially degrade water quality? \boxtimes g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? \boxtimes h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows? \bowtie i) I Expose people or structures to a significant risk of loss, injury or Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact ., death involving flooding, including flooding as a result of the failure of a levee or dam? \boxtimes j) Inundation by seiche, tsunami, or mudflow? \boxtimes